hackerbay/Employee-Handbook/people-operations/blogs/README.md

 You can also switch writing blogs to making a Video Course, Webinars, or whatever makes you tick.

-If you're working on Blogs.
-[Here's an important guide](https://blog.hackerbay.io/checklist-for-publishing-a-story-to-medium-aaf811b68526)
+**Important** If you're working on Blogs.
+[Here's an important guide](https://blog.hackerbay.io/checklist-for-publishing-a-story-to-medium-aaf811b68526) that you can read.
+Do not submit your blogs to Medium if you have not completed these steps.